Mistborn: Allomantic metals

 The Allomantic metals come in four groupings of four metals: Physical, Mental, Temporal and Enhancement.
 Each of these four groupings have two base metals and their corresponding alloys, which in turn have a related ability that counteracts or balances the base metal.
 Each metal produces an internal or an external effect.

 In addition to the basic Allomantic metals, there are two fictional "God metals": Atium and Lerasium and their alloys.
-Burning lerasium or its alloys can turn regular humans into Mistborn and Mistings respectively.
+Burning lerasium can turn regular humans into Mistborn and Mistings respectively.
 Atium allows Allomancers to see into the future.
 In The Final Empire, an atium alloy called Malatium is revealed, which allows an Allomancer to look at what another person could have been had they made different choices.
 A misting who can only use atium are called seers.
-In The Hero of Ages, the atium-Misting Yomen appears to believe that atium and malatium are among the standard Allomantic metals - of which, at the start of the series, only ten are known to normal allomancers, including atium and gold but not malatium or electrum: the latter two are "discovered" during the series, along with aluminum and duralumin, all having been previously known to the Lord Ruler but kept secret.
+In addition, there is an alloy of Atium and Ierasium called Harmonium.
+The explosive splitting of ths metal has been used to create bombs, and is the only way to obtain any of the "god metals" in era two.
+The Hero of Ages, the atium-Misting Yomen appears to believe that atium and malatium are among the standard Allomantic metals - of which, at the start of the series, only ten are known to normal allomancers, including atium and gold but not malatium or electrum: the latter two are "discovered" during the series, along with aluminium and duralumin, all having been previously known to the Lord Ruler but kept secret.

 Thus, with these four discoveries, the original ten, and the revealed importance of the number sixteen, Yomen - and later Sazed, when he ascends and leaves behind his final written message - come to the conclusion that since there are now fourteen known Allomantic metals, therefore there must be two more that are unknown (which the Lord Ruler may have also known about, but did not reveal the knowledge, and certainly nobody else knows).
 Whereas in fact, with atium and malatium not counting among the sixteen, there are in fact not two but four unknown metals (chromium, nicrosil, cadmium and bendalloy) which do not appear until later books.
 "Lerasium" is also not given a name in the initial trilogy, nor counted as an allomantic metal, although its last known bead is used to turn the previously "normal" Elend Venture into an unusually powerful Mistborn.

-Dangers & side-effects
+Dangers and side effects

 Allomancers who flare their metal intensely for extended periods of time may be physiologically altered by the constant influx of Allomantic power.
 These Allomancers are known as Allomantic Savants.
-These people experience heightened ability with, and dependence upon, whatever metal they are burning in such a manner.
-Under most circumstances, this is considered damaging and it is believed that this process is irreversible, without powerful external intervention.
+They experience heightened ability with, and dependence upon, whatever metal they are burning in such a manner.
+Under most circumstances, this is considered damaging, and it is believed that this process is irreversible without powerful external intervention, such as that of a god.